 Possession of alcohol by a minor can have serious consequences in the state of Connecticut.
 Connecticut, along with many other states, has a zero tolerance policy for alcohol possession by a minor.
 If driving and caught in possession of alcohol, you could face fines or license suspensions.
 If caught in possession of alcohol and you are under 21, it is important to understand the charges you face.

-If you are caught illegally trying to purchase alcohol, the state of Connecticut will immediately suspend your license.
+If caught illegally trying to purchase alcohol, the state of Connecticut will immediately suspend your license.
 This crime also carries a fine of between $200 and $500 dollars.
-Furthermore, if you are a minor caught in possession of alcohol in either a public place or on private property, you will be in violation of Connecticut law.
-If you are caught, your first penalty will consist of a warning.
-If you are caught with a second offense or any subsequent offences, you will owe a $200 to $500 fine.
+Furthermore, as a minor caught in possession of alcohol in either a public place or on private property, you will be in violation of Connecticut law.
+If caught, your first penalty will consist of a warning.
+If caught with a second offense or any subsequent offences, you will owe a $200 to $500 fine.